-Code numbers try to reflect both your tax allowances and reliefs and also any tax you may owe on employment benefits.
+Code numbers try to reflect both an individual's tax allowances and reliefs and also any tax they may owe on employment benefits.
 For many employees things are simple.
 They will have a set salary or wage and only a basic personal allowance.
-Their code number will be 9441 and the right amount of tax should be paid under PAYE.
+Their code number will be 1000L and the right amount of tax should be paid under PAYE.
 However, for those who are provided with employment benefits the code number is generally adjusted to collect the tax due so that there are no nasty underpayment surprises.
-HMRC may also try to collect tax on untaxed income, higher rate tax on investment income and tax
+HMRC may also try to collect tax on untaxed income, higher rate tax on investment income and tax owing for an earlier year.